 What are dimensions?

-We’ve split each category into several dimensions—which show how data is organized, or what you’re comparing in a report.
-For example, in a leaderboard showing top learners, the dimension would be people.
-In a line report showing completions by month, the dimension would be month.)
+We’ve split each category into several dimensions—which show how data is organized or what you’re comparing in a report.
+So for example, in a leaderboard showing top learners, the dimension would be people.
+In a line report showing completions by month, the dimension would be month.